Because of the flu’s severity this year, taking steps for protecting employees is critical and vital to keep the workplace functional.

 Educate workers about regular hand washing

-Companies need to provide employees and consumers with hand sanitizer dispensers and wipes where soap, as well as water, are unavailable.
-Alcohol-based sanitizers are efficient at killing viruses that cause common colds and the flu (for maximum effectiveness, these products should have 60 to 95 percent ethanol and isopropanol).
+Companies need to provide employees and consumers with hand cleanser dispensers and wipes where soap, as well as water, are unavailable.
+Alcohol-based cleansers are efficient at killing viruses that cause common colds and the flu (for maximum effectiveness, these products should have 60 to 95 percent ethanol and isopropanol).

 Stock up on hygiene products

-In addition to hand-sanitizers mentioned above, be sure work environments have enough supply of tissues, paper towels, soap, disposable wipes, disposable face masks, as well as other facility service and hygiene products.
+In addition to hand cleansers mentioned above, be sure work environments have enough supply of tissues, paper towels, soap, disposable wipes, disposable face masks, as well as other facility service and hygiene products.

 Avoid sick coworkers and take sick days